 The Canopy Plant is a neogenterraforming plant with bionano capabilities that was developed by the Softbot Coordinator Systems as an alternative to the Yggdrasil Bush.
 The plant's growth follows this basic outline:

 1) Hardened seedpods are dropped from planetary orbit.
-They may be decelerated by parachute or by balloon cushion depending on the atmosphere of the target body.
+They may be decelerated by parachute or balloon cushion depending on the atmosphere of the target body.

 2) Pods penetrate the surface or burrow down to their optimal depth.

-3) Each seedpod begins to extend a root system through ground and a solar energy collecting canopy bud to the surface.
+3) Each seedpod begins to extend a root system through the ground and a solar energy collecting canopy bud to the surface.

 4) The plant extends its canopy, utilizing material mined from the air and ground.
 It sends up to three fast growing runners that are separated from one another by approximately 120 degrees.
 When they reach a preset distance they set down new root systems.
 The canopy membrane grows out from the taproot and the edges of the runners.
 As it grows it is initially anchored to the ground by temporary rootlets.

-5) New root systems produce their own canopy buds and send out own runners until they begin to link up in a roughly hexagonal network according to local terrain.
+5) New root systems produce their own canopy buds and send out their own runners until they begin to link up in a roughly hexagonal network according to local terrain.

 6) The canopy continues to grow from the vertices and runner edges until it covers an entire hexagon.
-The air pressure beneath canopy rises as atmosphere is processed, causing the canopy dome to inflate.
-Curtain membranes grow between canopy and runner, sealing each hexagonal cell from the others.
+The air pressure beneath the canopy rises as atmosphere is processed, causing the canopy dome to inflate.
+Curtain membranes grow between each canopy and runner, sealing each hexagonal cell off from the others.
 Tailored biota and bionano are then introduced into the cells to further prepare the developing biome.

 8) Atmospheric processing and terraforming may continue in the air outside of the canopy domes till the desired composition and pressure are achieved.
 Air pressure under the canopy may then be equalized with that outside, and the cell canopies rent to expose the cell interiors.
 The plant's biomass can then be recycled into the new environment.
 This can be done progressively if adjoining cells remain sealed off by the curtain walls and are kept under higher pressure.